claudiusask/foreman-katello/foreman-katello/STEP - 1 - Foreman-Katello-setup.md

 5. Foreman-installer with katello:

-      We can use the DHCP and DNS available in foreman-proxy but we have stand alone severs just for DNS and DHCP so we switch off these services in Foreman-katello
+      We can use the DHCP and DNS available in foreman-proxy but we have stand alone severs just for DNS and DHCP so we switch off these services in Foreman-katello.
+Also in the last we enable vmware provider.

             foreman-installer --scenario katello \
             --foreman-initial-organization "Axcme" \